it-innovation/sam/doc/base.rst

    `Caller`'s `CallSite` called `Target`'s `Method`.

+.. function:: didCall(?Caller, ?Target, ?Method)

+   Simpler version of `didCall/6` with just the caller, target and method.

 .. function:: didCreate(?Caller, ?Invocation, ?CallSite, ?NewChild)

    The code at `CallSite` created `NewChild` as the result of a constructor call made